dropps-io/dropps-submission-build-up/LIPs/lip-validator.md

 ## Simple Summary

-This standard defines a timestamp registry smart contract where any address (contract or external account) can store proof that it knew some information at a given point in time.
+This standard defines a validator smart contract where any address (contract or external account) can store proof that it knew some information at a given point in time.

 ## Abstract